jordan-public/circuit-breaker-token/README.md

 ## Solution

-The Circuit Breaker Token implements a **two-phase liquidation process** with a mandatory cooldown period that breaks the liquidation storm cycle:
+The Circuit Breaker Token implements a **two-phase progressive liquidation process** with a mandatory cooldown period that breaks the liquidation storm cycle.

+### Overview

+The system works in two phases:
+1. **Initiation Phase**: Anyone can initiate liquidation for an unhealthy position, triggering a cooldown timer
+2. **Progressive Execution Phase**: After cooldown, liquidation becomes possible with an increasing percentage over time

 ### Why This Approach?